Labia

 LMP

 Last menstrual period.
-Refers to date of onset of the last menstrual period.
+Refers to the date of onset of the last menstrual period.

 LOA